 What is an annual physical exam?

-An annual physical exam is an appointment you have with your primary care doctor that gives you the opportunity to ask questions about anything that may concern you about your current physical health and to undergo a variety of routine tests to make sure all is well.
+An annual physical exam is an appointment you have with your primary care provider.
+It gives you the opportunity to ask questions about what’s concerning you about your current physical health, and to undergo routine tests or screenings to make sure all is well.

 What are the benefits of an annual checkup?